By Power of PositivityPublished on February 13, 2020Last modified April 12, 2021

 Mental energy can often marshall your physical resources to prevent or fight cancer.
 There are no clinically proven ways to avoid cancer of the throat – except these four strategies, outlined by the cited Mayo Clinic article:

-Maintaining a positive mental attitude can have an enormous effect on your overall health.
+Maintaining a positive mental attitude can enormously affect your overall health.
 Positively dealing with negative thoughts and learning how to optimize your brain power are both steps you can take to protect your health proactively.

 Traditional mind-body techniques can help you fight cancer.
 These include practicing mental techniques to strengthen your mind-body connection, eating foods that help your body fight cancer, such as fruits and vegetables, and developing a strong will to beat cancer.